“Beauty begins the moment you decide to be yourself.”

 You know that moment when you realize you don’t look like a supermodel?
 And the next moment, when you notice your arms may be the same width as their legs?
 Those are probably the moments when you decide to hate your body and everything on your face.
 That’s not cool for many reasons, but especially because you’re feeling bad about yourself as a result of comparing yourself to impossible standards.

 I grew up watching the show Baywatch, and I’d always compare myself to the “babes”.
 That’s why at 12-years-old I decided to go on my first “diet.”
-I didn’t understand that dieting wouldn’t cause me to grow huge boobs and that since I was only 12-years-old I was already much smaller than those women.
-However, I saw myself as ugly, fat, and unworthy.
-I was a short, flat chested brunette, and my face hadn’t grown into my nose yet.
-Like many girls that age, I didn’t understand the messages I was growing up with about what beauty is; I didn’t have the awareness to reject these standards, so I internalized them and hated myself.
+I saw myself as ugly, fat, and unworthy.
+I was a short, brunette, and my face hadn’t grown into my nose yet.
+Like many girls that age, I didn’t understand the messages I was growing up with about what beauty is; I didn’t have the awareness to reject these standards, so I internalized them and hated my looks.

 I grew up feeling ugly and uncomfortable in my own skin.
 I thought it was my appearance that I needed to change, not society.
 If only I looked like Pamela Andersen, I thought, I’d be happy and feel good about who I was.
 I could run in slow motion, with nothing jiggling, and I wouldn’t look like a wet dog after swimming in the ocean.
 I started to wear makeup at the age of 12 just to hide my “ugliness.”
 It was so uncomfortable to think I needed a mask of cosmetics to look presentable to the world.